scsketch/pagemaster-rn/README.md

      - Let the browser handle cookie management automatically
      - Continue using SecureStore for mobile platforms

+2. Accessibility

+   - All text colors meet WCAG AA (4.5:1) or AAA (7:1) contrast ratios
+   - Status colors are distinguishable for color-blind users
+   - Screen reader support including properlabels, hints, and roles for interactive elements.
+To test press CTRL+F5 in Chrome, or turn on your screen reader on your mobile device (ie: VoiceOver for iOS).
+   - Keyboard navigable

-2. Tests are minimal for demonstration purposes (run `npm test`)
+3. Tests are minimal for demonstration purposes (run `npm test`)

-3. ErrorBoundary will catch uncaught errors and display a user friendly error page.
+4. The app has an ErrorBoundary that will catch uncaught errors and display a user friendly error page.

-4. Search is debounced to prevent excessive API calls.

 ## Future Work

 1. Offline support to add/edit books and sync when back online.
 2. Additional unit tests, E2E tests using Detox.
-3. More specific accessibility support.
+3. Additional attention to accessibility